 Visit an Eye Doctor in Charlotte, NC

 For anyone who suffers from low vision, new aids like VR can offer hope to anyone who wants to maintain their sense of independence.
-At Dr. Edward Paul, OD, PhD Low Vision Rehabilitation, our staff is here to assist patients who want to learn more about their options.
+At The Low Vision Centers of North Carolina, our staff is here to assist patients who want to learn more about their options.
 Contact us today with any questions or concerns you might have about your low-vision and how our selection of aids might be able to help.